just-makab/apds7311-part-2-just-makab/README.md

+# Horizon Capital

-# International Payments Portal Security Measures
+## International Payments Portal Security Measures

 This repository details the security features implemented to safeguard the International Payments Portal.
 Below is a breakdown of the tools and methods used to protect the system from various vulnerabilities and attacks.